gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 === "1.2.0.59"
 	The archive is updated as frequently as mods are, below is the list of changes:

+	* 18.12.2023 - Updated FusionFix.
+Removed Vanilla Road Texture Enhancement by DayL (temporarily if it doesn't solve the problem), Xbox One/Series S+X Buttons (in favor of FusionFix's implementation).
 	* 12.12.2023 (hotfix) - Fixed TBoGT crash on load (add `DISABLE_FILE common:/data/newchar.ide` to :material-folder:==/update/TBoGT/`content.dat`==)
 	* 10.12.2023 - Fixed the missing NPC in Three Leaf Clover mission.
 Updated FusionFix.
 	* 27.11.2023 - Updated FusionFix, Various Fixes and Console Visuals.